 The swap moves used by this method can easily be performed manually, by choosing pairs of teams by drawing balls from bowls, and checking directly if any geographic constraints would be violated by swapping them.
-Unlike the FIFA sequential draw of Section 2.2, there are no subsequent conflicts, just immediate conflicts, so they can be easily checked.
+Unlike the FIFA Sequential Draw of Section 2.2, there are no subsequent conflicts, just immediate conflicts, so they can be easily checked.

 As more swaps are performed, the overall group assignment continues to change randomly, in unexpected and entertaining ways which could make for an exciting spectacle.
-A somewhat related exclusive Gibbs sampler for the UEFA Champions League draw was proposed in Klößner and Becker (2013).
+(A somewhat related exclusive Gibbs sampler for the UEFA Champions League draw was proposed in [24].)
 If desired, a large number of initial swaps could be performed quickly by a computer.
-Then, a certain fixed number of final swaps could be performed manually, by physically selecting balls from bowls to determine which two teams are selected next for possible swap.
+Then, a certain fixed number of final swaps could be performed manually, by physically selecting balls from urns to determine which two teams are selected next for possible swap.
 The final assignment would then be whatever configuration remains after the final manual swap has been performed.

-An interactive simulation of this method applied to the 2022 FIFA World Cup is available at Roberts and Rosenthal (2022).
+An interactive simulation of this method applied to the 2022 FIFA World Cup is available at [29].

-5. A MULTIPLE-BALL SOLUTION
+5. A multiple-balls solution

-We now investigate how to generalize the multiple-ball method introduced in Section 3.1 to a full World Cup draw.
+We now investigate how to generalise the multiple-ball method introduced in Section 3.1 to a full World Cup draw.

 This method fills in the groups one team at a time.
 At each step, the computer generates a collection of balls corresponding to all the teams who could potentially occupy the next spot.
 One of those balls is then chosen uniformly at random, and that team is placed in the next spot.
 Once all spots are filled, it provides a complete group draw.

-Recall that, for this method to generate the uniform distribution U, the next team needs to be selected from its correct conditional probability according to U. That is, given a partial draw, if n_j is the number of ways of completing the draw which put team j in the next position, then we should select team j with probability proportional to n_j .
+Recall that, for this method to generate the uniform distribution $\mathbf{U}$ , the next team needs to be selected from its correct conditional probability according to $\mathbf{U}$ .
+That is, given a partial draw, if $n_j$ is the number of ways of completing the draw which put team j in the next position, then we should select team j with probability proportional to $n_j$ .

 This approach immediately presents several challenges.
-How could we compute the n_j values, or at least the corresponding probabilities $p_j = n_j/S$ where $S = \sum_i n_i$?
-And even if we knew the values of the p_j , how could we sample with probabilities proportional to them, in a practical way without needing a massive collection of S different balls?
-We first consider the second problem, of sampling with probabilities p_j (Section 5.1).
-We then explain how it suffices to use estimates of the p_j , so that they do not need to be computed analytically (Section 5.2).
+How could we compute the $n_j$ values, or at least the corresponding probabilities $p_j = n_j / \sum_i n_i$ ?
+And even if we knew the $p_j$ , how could we sample with probabilities proportional to them, in a practical way without needing a massive collection of $\sum_i n_i$ different balls?
+We first consider the second problem, of sampling with probabilities $p_j$ (Section 5.1).
+We then explain how it suffices to use estimates of the $p_j$ , so that they do not need to be computed analytically (Section 5.2).
 This leads to a practical algorithm for conducting the draws (Section 5.3).

 5.1.
-Discrete Random Rational Simulation
+Discrete random rational simulation

-Consider the problem of simulating a discrete random event from J possible values with given non-negative probabilities p_1, \ldots, p_J summing to 1.
-Call this distribution D. We wish to sample from D using a rational simulation algorithm, meaning we select some small non-negative integer number m_j of balls representing each value j, and then draw each ball with probability 1/M where $M = \sum{j=1}^{J} m_j$.
+Consider the problem of simulating a discrete random event from J possible values with given non-negative probabilities $p_1, \ldots, p_J$ summing to 1.
+Call this distribution $\mathbf{D}$ .
+We wish to sample from $\mathbf{D}$ using a rational simulation algorithm, i.e. select some small non-negative integer number $m_j$ of balls representing each value j, and then draw each ball with probability 1/M where $M = \sum{j=1}^{J} m_j$ .